-This Potassium Chloride Injection, is a sterile, nonpyrogenic, highly concentrated, readyto-use, solution of Potassium Chloride, USP in Water for Injection, USP for electrolyte replenishment in a single dose container for intravenous administration.
+This Potassium Chloride Injection, is a sterile, nonpyrogenic, highly concentrated, ready-to-use, solution of Potassium Chloride, USP in Water for Injection, USP for electrolyte replenishment in a single dose container for intravenous administration.
 It contains no antimicrobial agents.

-Composition(g/L)OsmolarityPotassium(mOsmol/LChloride, USP(calc)(KCl)(Calc) Osmolarity Ionic Concentra (mEq/L) Potassium Chloride Injection mEq Potassium/Container ( рН Potassium Chloride 10 mEq/100 mL 7.46 200 5.0 (4.0 to 8.0) 100 100 10 mEq/50 mL 20 mEq/100 mL 14.9 400 5.0 (4.0 to 8.0) 200 200 30 mEq/100 mL 22.4 601 5.0 (4.0 to 8.0) 300 300 20 mEq/50 mL 40 mEq/100 mL 29.8 799 5.0 (4.0 to 8.0) 400 400
+Composition Ionic Concentration (mEq/L) (g/L) Osmolarity Potassium Chloride Injection mEq Potassium/Container Potassium Chloride, USP (KCl) (mOsmol/L) (calc) pН Potassium Chloride 10 mEq/100 mL 7.46 200 5.0 (4.0 to 8.0) 100 100 10 mEq/50 mL 20 mEq/100 mL 14.9 400 5.0 (4.0 to 8.0) 200 200 20 mEq/50 mL 40 mEq/100 mL 29.8 799 5.0 (4.0 to 8.0) 400 400

-\Normal physiologic osmolarity range is approximately 280 to 310 mOsmol/L. Administration of substantially hypertonic solutions ( $\geq 600$ mOsmol/L) may cause vein damage.
+^{}Normal physiologic osmolarity range is approximately 280 to 310 mOsmol/L. Administration of substantially hypertonic solutions (≥ 600 mOsmol/L) may cause vein damage.

 This VIAFLEX Plus plastic container is fabricated from a specially formulated polyvinyl chloride (PL 146 Plastic).
 Exposure to temperatures above 25°C/77°F during transport and storage will lead to minor losses in moisture content.
 Higher temperatures lead to greater losses.
 It is unlikely that these minor losses will lead to clinically significant changes within the expiration period.
 The amount of water that can permeate from inside the container into the overwrap is insufficient to affect the solution significantly.
 Solutions in contact with the plastic container may leach out certain of its chemical components from the plastic in very small amounts; however, biological testing was supportive of the safety of the plastic container materials.